Microscopic Derivation of Time-dependent Point Interactions: Introduction and Main Results

 \begin{remark}[Many-center point interactions] \mbox{} \\ The result in \cref{pro:approx} is proven for a single time-dependent point interaction at the origin, but we expect that it is possible to extended it to point interactions with finitely many centers.
 The proof can indeed be adapted to take into account also the off-diagonal terms appearing in the time-evolution generated by a Schr\"{o}dinger operator with many point interactions. \end{remark}

-{\bf Acknowledgments.} R.C., M.F. and M.O. are thankful to INdAM group GNFM for the financial support, through the grant Progetto Giovani GNFM 2017 ``Dinamica quasi-classica del polarone''.
+{ {\bf Acknowledgments.} R.C., M.F. and M.O. are thankful to INdAM group GNFM for the financial support, through the grant Progetto Giovani GNFM 2017 ``Dinamica quasi-classica del polarone''.
 M.C. and M.O. are especially grateful to the Institut Mittag-Leffler, where part of this work was completed.
+M.F.\ has been supported by the Swiss National Science Foundation via the grant ``Mathematical Aspects of Many-Body Quantum Systems'', and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC CoG UniCoSM, grant agreement n.724939).}